July 19, 2016

 Our internet-enabled world with 24/7-access to any and all kinds of information has dialed up the range of public relations responsibilities, and the need for organizations to more closely monitor their brand.
 Think about popular online channels like Yelp.com, Twitter or Angie's List, just to name a few.
 It's the job of a PR expert to keep an eye on all social media platforms and respond to the media and general public's opinions, problems and accolades for a product or service posted on sites like these.

 Public relations remains one of U.S. News & World Report's top-scoring career tracks.
 It ranks number three in the category of 2016 Best Creative & Media Jobs.
-Is PR the right profession for you?
-Meet one SNHU master's in public relations program graduate who said "yes" - with that came a change to her life plan:

 Public relations professionals can be found from the White House to mom-and-pop businesses across the nation and the world.
 Schools and hospitals have public relations departments.
 So do restaurants, public utilities, hotels, sports teams and more.
 This range of professional environments gives those with an education in public relations myriad paths to follow.